openclarity/docs.openclarity.io/content/docs/kubeclarity/runtime-scans/cis-benchmark/_index.md

     ```

 1. Save the changes to the configuration file.
-1. [Deploy the KubeClarity backend]({{< relref "/docs/kubeclarity/getting-started/install-kubeclarity-backend/_index.md" >}}) in your Kubernetes cluster using the modified `values.yaml` file.
+1. [Deploy the Kubernetes Security backend]({{< relref "/docs/kubeclarity/getting-started/install-kubeclarity-backend/_index.md" >}}) in your Kubernetes cluster using the modified `values.yaml` file.
-1. Once KubeClarity is up and running, it automatically applies the configured CIS benchmarks and evaluates your Kubernetes cluster against them.
+1. Once Kubernetes Security is up and running, it automatically applies the configured CIS benchmarks and evaluates your Kubernetes cluster against them.
-1. Monitor the KubeClarity dashboard, or check the generated reports to review your cluster’s compliance with the CIS benchmarks.
+1. Monitor the Kubernetes Security dashboard, or check the generated reports to review your cluster’s compliance with the CIS benchmarks.

 ## Enable CIS benchmarks